 In March 2020, our compensation committee engaged Frederic W. Cook & Co. ("FW Cook") as its independent compensation consultant.
-FW Cook provided independent market findings to the compensation committee and has provided advice to the compensation committee regarding compensation for our executive officers and non-employee director.
+FW Cook provided independent market findings to the compensation committee and has provided advice to the compensation committee as to employee director compensation, Chief Executive Officer compensation and non-employee director compensation in 2022 and 2023.
 FW Cook was determined to be free of conflicts of interest and able to operate as an independent compensation advisor.
 As part of its duties, FW Cook provided the compensation committee with the following services:

-- completed a competitive analysis of our 2021 and 2022 executive compensation programs; - prepared a competitive analysis of the Board's compensation program, including observations and recommendations; and - reviewed and updated our peer group for use in determining executive compensation.
+- completed a competitive analysis of our 2022 and 2023 executive compensation programs; - · prepared a competitive analysis of the Board's compensation program, including observations and recommendations; and - prepared a competitive analysis of the Board's compensation program, including observations and recommendations.